 Customer service and customer success often work in tandem to ensure your customers have the best experiences.
 However, customer support and success differ from one another on a fundamental level.

-Customer support is all about reacting to customer inquiries and providing answers.
+Customer support is about reacting to inquiries and providing answers when called upon.
 Customer success, on the other hand, is a preemptive measure meant to track and solve problems before they occur.
-Compared to customer support, customer success can anticipate future roadblocks and offer faster solutions.
+Compared to customer support, customer success anticipates future roadblocks and offers immediate solutions.

-Furthermore, when customers feel appreciated, they're more likely to become loyal supporters of your company and will contribute to customer acquisition through advocacy.
-According to Userlane, big SaaS companies, like HubSpot, generate 70-80% new customers through word-of-mouth marketing.
+When customers feel like you're constantly looking out for them, they're more likely to become loyal supporters of your company and will contribute to customer acquisition through advocacy.
+According to Userlane, big SaaS companies, like HubSpot, generate 70-80% of new customers through word-of-mouth marketing.

 Company Example: Target